 Most Stocks & Shares ISAs also have a cash account, so you can keep your money there until you’ve decided where to invest it.
 Keep in mind that any money sitting there misses out on the opportunity to gain investment growth.

 So, give yourself plenty of time ahead of this year’s tax year end deadline on 5 April 2021 if you want to save more make the most of your ISA allowance.

 You can find out more about Standard Life’s ISAs on our website, or if you want to check or pay more in to your existing Standard Life ISA, you can log in here.
-Alternatively, to open a Standard Life ISA, click on the button below.Set up a Stocks & Shares ISA
+Alternatively, to open a Standard Life ISA, click on the button below.Open an ISA